 - The Certified Entity communicates publicly on: - a. its supply chain due diligence, - b. its due diligence management system, - c. the most significant risks in its own operations and within its supply chain. - d. its processes for assessing risks, - e. its plan to prevent and mitigate harm in its own operations and progress on those measures.
-Note: This criterion relates to a Certified Entity's most significant risks, - f. its plan to prevent and mitigate harm in its supply chain and progress on those measures, - g. its objectives for government policy engagement and the outcomes of engagement efforts (if relevant), - h. how it has meaningfully engaged with its stakeholders, - i. the processes that provide access to remediation in its own operations, - j. processes that provide access to remediation in its supply chain, - k. the collaborative processes it engages that facilitate due diligence. - The Certified Entity communicates publicly, at a minimum, on an annual basis. - Information is communicated in a way that is relevant, accurate, clear, user friendly with plain language and is presented in a way that the intended users can access information.
+Note: This criterion relates to a Certified Entity's most significant risks, - f. its plan to prevent and mitigate harm in its supply chain and progress on those measures, - g. its objectives for government policy engagement and the outcomes of engagement efforts (if relevant), - h. how it has meaningfully engaged with its stakeholders, - i. the processes that provide access to remediation in its own operations, - j. processes that provide access to remediation in its supply chain, - k. the collaborative processes it engages that facilitate due diligence. - The Certified Entity communicates publicly, at a minimum, on an annual basis. - The Certified Entity's communications shall be in a form and frequency reflecting its human rights impacts. - The Certified Entity's communications shall provide sufficient information to evaluate the adequacy of its response to human rights impacts within the Certified Entity's operations and supply chain. - Information is communicated in a way that is relevant, accurate, clear, user friendly with plain language and is presented in a way that the intended users can access information. - The Certified Entity shall ensure its communications do not pose risks to affected stakeholders.

-2. Communicate with affected stakeholders (for Human Rights)
+2. Communicate with affected stakeholders (for Human Rights).

-- The Certified Entity is prepared to communicate how it addresses its human rights impacts. - If the Certified Entity's operations or operating contexts pose a risk of severe human rights impacts, the enterprise reports formally on how they are addressed. - Communications are accessible to impacted stakeholders.
+- The Certified Entity is prepared to communicate how it addresses its human rights impacts. - If the Certified Entity's operations or operating contexts pose a risk of severe human rights impacts, the enterprise reports formally on how they are addressed. - Communications are accessible to impacted stakeholders. - The Certified Entity shall communicate with its workers, trade unions, and representative organisations of the workers' own choosing.

 - a.
 OECD Due Diligence Guidance for Responsible Business Conduct - b.
-OECD (2017), OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector
+OECD (2017), OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector - c.
+GOTS Due Diligence Handbook for Certified Entities, v.1.1, released on 23 September 2024, See Section 4.5 Communicating How Impacts Are Addressed (Step 5)